Monday, March 27, 2023

 How to go braless

-You’ve probably been doing a lot of that at home anyway.
+You’ve probably been doing a lot of that at home since going remote, anyway.
 Celebs like Billie Eilish are making it more fashionable, too.
-Loose-fitting clothes don’t offer you any support, but they do make it less obvious what’s going on (or not) underneath.
+Loose-fitting clothes don’t offer you any support, but they make it less obvious what’s going on (or not) underneath.

 It’s almost like combining the previous two recommendations in one.
 Layers help make breasts less visible, and if one of those layers is a bit tighter, like a ribbed tank, and others looser fitting, it’s easier and more comfortable to be braless.
-School drop-offs, supermarket runs, or even real-life business meetings.
+School drop-offs, supermarket runs, or even real-life business meetings — try it and see what happens.
 Feels good, doesn’t it?

 Who cares what people think, right?
-We’ve just survived a pandemic, we’re battling a climate crisis, a social justice crisis, and anyway, it’s your body.
+We’ve survived a pandemic, we’re battling a climate crisis, a social justice crisis, and anyway, it’s your body.
 Who.
 Cares.
 About.
 Bras.
-Go braless and let the girls have their moment and do like your grandma did, and burn those bras.
-Well, recycle them if possible.
-Free the nipple—and all the rest of it.
+Go braless and let your girls have their moment and do like your grandma did, and burn those bras.
+(Well, recycle them if possible, burning spandex is a no-no if you love the planet.)
+Free the nipple — and all the rest of it.

-According to the Environmental Protection Agency, approximately 11 million pounds of undergarments end up in U.S. landfills every day.
+According to the Environmental Protection Agency, approximately 11 million pounds of undergarments are sent to U.S. landfills daily.
 The apparel industry, which includes lingerie, creates more than 15 million tons of textile waste every year.
 EPA data show fewer than 3 million tons of that are recycled.
 Most of that waste goes to landfills.

 But the real problems start with the supply chains that rely on virgin materials and resource-intensive processes.
 This linear system model has made fashion a big polluter.
 It currently contributes about ten percent of all CO2 emissions and produces nearly 20 percent of all global wastewater.